-4.3.2.
+4.3.3.
 Waiting

-Command / Params Cmp Description wait-cluster no Precondition: the /mars/ filesystem must be mounted and it must con- tain a valid MARS symlink tree produced by the other marsadm com- mands.
+Command / Params Cmp Description wait-cluster no Precondition: the /mars/ filesystem must be mounted and it must contain a valid MARS symlink tree produced by the other marsadm commands.
 The kernel module must be loaded.
 Postcondition: none.
 Wait until all nodes in the cluster have sent a message, or until timeout.
-The default timeout is 30 s (exceptionally) and may be changed by timeout=\$seconds wait-resource \$res {is-,}{attach, primary, device}{-off,} no Precondition: the local node must be a member of the resource \$res .
-Postcondition: none.
-Wait until the local node reaches a specified condition on \$res , or until timeout.
-The default timeout of 60 s may be changed by timeout= \$seconds .
+The default timeout is 30 s (exceptionally) and may be changed by timeout=\$seconds wait-resource no Precondition: the local node must be a member of the resource \$res .
+Postcondition: none. {is-,}{attach, primary, device}{-off,} Wait until the local node reaches a specified condition on \$res, or until timeout.
+The default timeout of 60 s may be changed bytimeout=\$seconds.
 The last argument denotes the condition.
 The condition is inverted if suffixed by -off.
 When preceded by is- (which is the most useful case), it is checked whether the condition is actually reached.
-When the is- prefix is left off, the check is whether another marsadm command has been already given which tries to achieves the intended result (typicially, you may use this after the is- variant has wait-connect almost failed).
-This is an alias for wait-cluster waiting until only those nodes are \$res reachable which belong to \$res (instead of waiting for the full cluster). wait-umount \$res no Precondition: none additionally.
-Postcondition: the local /dev/mars/\$dev_name is no longer in use (e.g. umounted).
+When the is- prefix is left off, the check is whether another marsadm command has been already given which tries to achieves the intended result (typicially, you may use this after the is- variant has failed). wait-connect almost This is an alias for wait-cluster waiting until only those nodes are \$res reachable which belong to ${\tt res}$ (instead of waiting for the $full$ cluster). wait-umount no Precondition: none additionally. \$res Postcondition: the local /dev/mars/\$dev_name is no longer in use (e.g. umounted).
 Command / Params Cmp Description

-4.3.3.
+4.3.4.
 Low-Level Helpers

-These commands are for advanced sysadmins only.
+These commands are for experts and advanced sysadmins only.
 The interface is not stable, i.e. the meaning may change at any time.

 Command / Params Cmp Description

-set-link no
+set-link no RTFS.

+get-link no RTFS.

-delete-file no
+delete-file no RTFS.

 Command / Params Cmp Description

-4.3.4.
+4.3.5.
 Senseless Commands (from DRBD)